-Are some investors placing votes in favor of private equity based on fake news?
+Are some investors placing votes in favor of private equity based on returns that might be considered fake news?

 According to a recent McKinsey & Company Global Private Equity Review, in 2017 private investment managers raised a record sum of nearly $750 billion globally.

 A few factors are driving this, but one is the strong belief that private investments have and will continue to produce outsized investment returns.
 As an example, the same McKinsey study reported that over 90% of investors believe that private investments will outperform public markets and that this belief is “echoed by many investment consultants who continue to predict such outperformance.”

 To look deeper into why return expectations are so high, I’ve reviewed multiple independent research reports, consultant reviews, and manager presentations.
 In addition, I’ve attended seminars designed to educate investors on how to allocate to private equity and participated in a series of private equity fundraising calls.

 What did I find?

 Consistent evidence that the performance claims that seem to be driving funds into private investments are often based on the presentation of returns that “no client received” (this is a direct quote from of a recent private equity presentation).

 Returns that No Investors Have Received